Thursday, March 26, 2026

 The angel draws John’s attention to the rise of the beast kingdom:

 We know from Daniels night vision that the beast from the sea represents a kingdom.
-This is understood from Daniel 7:3,23 where the origination of the beast kingdoms began.
+This is understood from Daniel 7:3,23 where the origin of the beast kingdoms began.

 Beast in the Aramaic, is חֵיוְתָא which translates to: animal.